TritonSE/onboarding/writeup/part-0/README.md

 **Project setup and introduction to the code**

-Estimated time: XX to XX hours
+Estimated time: 1 to 2 hours

 ## Table of contents